The Bankrate promise

 Frequently asked questions

-No. Term life insurance will almost always be the most inexpensive type of policy you can buy.
+No. Term life insurance will almost always be the most inexpensive type of life insurance policy you can buy.
 Term and permanent are the two major types of life insurance policy, but permanent policies — which are characterized by a cash value component and lack of term limit — are generally five to ten times as expensive as term.